 The Cisco SBA wireless LAN design uses a centralized wireless LAN controller (WLC), which can control all access points at the headquarters and remote sites.
 The centralized approach of the WLC provides many benefits beyond centralized management of the wireless access points.
 To ensure secure access to the wireless LAN, the WLC enables all users to authenticate against a corporate directory, thus removing the need to maintain a separate username and password database on each access point.
-Via an integrated guest controller, you can grant access to guest and partner users who are important to the organization, and their traffic is kept separate from authenticated internal user traffic.
-You can cluster multiple WLCs to provide load balancing, scalability, and redundancy for maintenance and unexpected outage resilience.
+Using an integrated guest controller, you can grant access to guest and partner users who are important to the organization, and their traffic is kept separate from authenticated internal user traffic.
+Clustering multiple WLCs together provides additional load balancing, scalability, and redundancy, which is useful during maintenance and unexpected outages.